JetBrains/Qodana/topics/dotnet-draft.md

 A solution configuration defines which projects in the solution to build, and which project configurations to use for specific projects within the solution.

-Each newly created solution includes the `Debug` and `Release` configurations, which can be complemented by your custom configurations.
+Every solution contains the `Debug` and `Release` configurations that you can employ as shown below.

 ##### YAML file
 {id="dotnet-configure-solution-yaml"}